-5.5 Turning Layout On and Off
+5.7 Turning Layout On and Off

 Finally, we observed in our own work with MINIX.XINIM, that the user may not wish to see the output in visual order.
 There are occasions, especially to answer picky questions about file contents, in which it is useful to be able to see files in time order.
 Therefore it was decided to be able to request that the layout algorithm not be invoked at all.
-One says "stty -lrrl-flip" to turn off layout, to see files in time order, and one says "stty lrrl-flip" to turn layout back on in order to see files in visual order.
+One says to turn off layout, to see files in time order, and one says to turn layout back on in order to see files in visual order.